Tensor products of complementary series of rank one Lie groups: Introduction

-In the case of $n=2$ with $\mathfrak{so}(2, 1)=\mathfrak{sl}(2,\mathbb R)$ our method yields a straightforward proof for the appearance of $\pi_{\alpha +\beta} $ in $\pi_{\alpha}\otimes \pi_{\beta }$ for small $\alpha, \beta$.
-Tensor product decompositions for representations of $SL(2, \mathbb R)$ had been started in the work of Pukanszky \cite{Pukanszky62} and completed by Repka \cite{Repka78}; see also \cite{Asmuth-Repka}.
+We give a very brief account of the closely related results.
+The Rankin-Cohen brackets for holomorphic representations and their generalizations have been studied in various contexts.
+An analytic and effective method to derive them is via the reproducing formula.
+The similar tools for spherical representations are the Knapp-Stein intertwining operators.
+The intertwining operators in \cite{Ovsienko-Redou} are found by using an Ansatz expressing the operators as polynomials of the Laplacian operators $\mathcal L_x$, $\mathcal L_y$, and the inner product $\nabla_x\cdot \nabla_y$ evaluated on the diagonal $x=y$.
+The same operators are obtained in \cite{Clerc-Beckmann} as residues of a family of integral bilinear intertwining operators, which is based on some earlier works on trilinear form \cite{Clerc-2011, Clerc-Orsted, CKOP, BKZ}, which are variations of the Knapp-Stein intertwining operator.
+Kobayashi and Pevzner \cite{Kob-Pev} have constructed systematically invariant bilinear differential operators using special orthogonal polynomials.
+Tensor product decompositions for representations of $SL(2, \mathbb R)$ had been studied in greater details in the work of Pukanszky \cite{Pukanszky62} and by Repka \cite{Repka78}; see also \cite{Asmuth-Repka}.
 Theses results combined with the general theory of Burger-Li-Sarnak \cite{Burger-Li-Sarnak} have also found applications in automorphic forms \cite{Clozel-ias-park-lec}.
 Tensor products of representations of $SL(2, \mathbb C)$ (i.e., locally isomorphic to the Lorentz group $SO_0(3, 1)$) have been studied by Naimark \cite{Naimark-1961}; see also \cite{Neretin-1995} where some complementary series representations were constructed using restriction of holomorphic representations, the same idea being used in the present paper in the construction of discrete components for the groups $SU(n, 1)$ and $Sp(n, 1)$.
+A related question is the branching of complementary series of rank one groups $L=SO(n, 1)$, $SU(n, 1)$, $Sp(n, 1)$ under the subgroups $G=SO(n-1, 1)$, $SU(n, 1)$, $Sp(n, 1)$ and is studied in \cite{Mollers-Oshima, Speh-Zhang, Zhang-jfa}.

+The paper is organized as follows.
+In Section 2 we recall the realization of the complementary series of $SO(n, 1)$ as function spaces on $\mathbb R^{n-1}$.
+For the groups $G=SU(n, 1)$ and $Sp(n, 1)$ we shall need their realization in terms of holomorphic representations of some Hermitian groups containing $G$.
+In Section 3 we present an elementary and independent construction of the bilinear differential operators for $SO(n, 1)$.
+While the technical computations are slightly different from those in the existing literature, the underlying idea is still the same, the explicit application of Knapp-Stein operators here making the computations conceptually clear.
+Section 4 is devoted to the proof of the appearance of finitely many discrete components, $\pi_{\alpha + \beta+2j}$, $j\ge 0$, in the tensor product $\pi_{\alpha}\otimes \pi_{\beta}, \alpha, \beta>0$, when the parameters $\alpha$ and $\beta$ are relatively small (in our parametrization); In \S5 we treat the other rank one groups $SU(n, 1)$ and $Sp(n, 1)$.